gRally/gRally.github.io/_pages/roadmap.md

 This is a tricky stuff: we've completely rewrote the input management to make gRally more versatile to every controller the user has;
-unfortunately this took us more time than expected: but we're on the right way to fix definitively the controller issues. <br>We encourage everyone to report bugs with controller, it's the only way for us to "test" the different hardware.
+unfortunately this took us more time than expected: but we're on the right way to fix definitively the controller issues. <br>We encourage everyone to report controller bugs, it's the only way for us to "test" the different hardware.

 ### Codriver Improvements
 <div id="container80" class="gRally-progress"></div>